 Q: Should I get saline or silicone breast implants?

 There are two basic types of breast implants: saline and silicone gel.
-Dr. Poulos says that “Most women feel that silicone implants feel more like natural breasts which is due to the viscosity of the filler material.
+Dr. Poulos says “Most women feel that silicone implants feel more like natural breasts which is due to the viscosity of the filler material.

 Previous concerns about the association of the autoimmune disease with silicone have been largely disproven and the vast majority of plastic surgeons feel that silicone is a perfectly safe alternative.”